 Poo Eating Dogs Nature knows best The dog that started me on this search was and still is a mega poo eater.

-Looking into pre and probiotics, and the history of FMT transplants, and the way nature has of looking after nature, I think it’s safe to consider that dogs that are attracted to poo eating, are most probably just self medicating to balance their gut microbiome, especially when we look into the fecal microbiota transplantation treatments of today.
+Looking into pre and probiotics, and the history of FMT transplants, and the way nature has of looking after nature, I think it’s safe to consider that dogs that are attracted to poo eating, are most probably just self medicating to balance their gut microbiome, especially when we look into the faecal microbiota transplantation treatments of today.

-FECAL MICROBIOTA TRANSPLANTATION All the rage now.
+FAECAL MICROBIOTA TRANSPLANTATION All the rage now.
 Plain poop to us, dogs have inside information, taught by nature.

-Fecal microbiota transplantation (FMT) is being developed as a technique to transfer slightly processed faeces from a healthy donor to a recipient.
+Faecal microbiota transplantation (FMT) is being developed as a technique to transfer slightly processed faeces from a healthy donor to a recipient.
 The aim of the procedure is to establish a healthy diverse microbiome within the gut.

 An ancient Chinese researcher Ge Hong first used what he called Yellow soup, he used this to treat patients with severe diarrhea, administered orally, as one can imagine although effective, it wasn’t popular, and this method of treatment died out.